 To help you, we’ve found the best air rifles that match the standard many expect a quality air rifle to have.
 So let’s take a look at each one.

-The Umarex Ruger Targis Hunter .22 cal is a great looking air rifle.
+The Umarex Ruger Targis Hunter .22 cal is a great-looking air rifle.
 It is a spring piston break-barrel survival weapon that has a good 1200fps capability.
-While some air rifles are capable of still making quite some sound, the Umarex air rifle uses a SilencAir Noise Dampening System so as to keep your position quiet, or to not disturb the nature around you (animals that might get stifled from loud noises).
+While some air rifles are capable of still making quite some sound, the Umarex air rifle uses a SilencAir Noise Dampening System.
+In my experience, it’s a huge help in keeping your position quiet.
+It won’t disturb the nature around you (animals that might get stifled from loud noises).
 It is essentially a non-removable air rifle suppressor that has a very strong impact on muzzle noise.

 As a magnum air rifle, the Umarex has a very simple break-barrel cocking system, so if you are someone that hates how tough some rifles can be at cocking, this one might suit you much more.
 The cocking effort on the Umarex requires a 34lb effort.